-6.30.2.
+6.33.2.
 Contents of Flex

-Installed programs: flex, flex++ (link to flex), and lex (link to flex) Installed libraries: libfl.so and libfl_pic.so Installed directory: /usr/share/doc/flex-2.6.1
+Installed programs: flex, flex++ (link to flex), and lex (link to flex) Installed libraries: libfl.so Installed directory: /usr/share/doc/flex-2.6.4

 - flex A tool for generating programs that recognize patterns in text; it allows for the versatility to specify the rules for pattern-finding, eradicating the need to develop a specialized program - flex++ An extension of flex, is used for generating C++ code and classes.
-It is a symbolic link to flex - lex A script that runs flex in lex emulation mode - libfl The flex library
+It is a symbolic link to flex - lex A symbolic link that runs flex in lex emulation mode - libfl The flex library

-6.31.
-Grep-2.25
+6.34.
+Grep-3.4